Rehearsal Venue / Times

 Wednesdays during term times from 7.30pm - 9.30pm at North St Hall, North St, Hornchurch, Essex

 A fun and friendly orchestra who extend a warm welcome to new players.
 Grade 5 or equivalent standard preferred, previous orchestral experience valuable.
-Highlights for the coming season include Rachmaninov's 2nd Piano Concerto and Vaughan-Williams Lark Ascending.
+We play the normal range of Baroque, Classical, Romantic, and modern music.

 Various guest conductors